sfigg/commercialization-public/design/component-guidelines/universal-serial-bus--usb-.md

 Figure 2 Example of new USB scenarios for a Windows 10 Mobile device

-## New Guidelines for USB for Windows 10
+## Guidelines for USB for Windows 10

 -   In general, USB should “just work” with minimal user interaction.
 -   Hardware/firmware is expected to make the initial policy decisions introduced with the Dual Role, Power Delivery, and Alternate Mode features.